MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 1. If the **Status** of the dataflow is **Success**, the ownership of the Power Query-based data source might have changed:

-   1. Review the refresh history for the refresh schedule.
+   1. Review the refresh schedule from the refresh history.
    1. Set the new owner's schedule and save the settings.

 1. If the **Status** of the dataflow is **Failed**: